-Dark eyelids occur when the skin surrounding the upper eye region darkens in color.
-This is related to a variety of causes, from changes to your blood vessels and surrounding skin, to hyperpigmentation.
-Dark eyelids may also develop from eye injuries and congenital conditions.
+The skin surrounding your upper eye region can darken in color.
+This can be caused by changes to your blood vessels and surrounding skin, eyelid hyperpigmentation, injury, and congenital conditions.

 You can have both dark eyelids and under-eye circles at the same time.
 You can also have one without the other.
 These two aren’t necessarily related.